 Honey is amazing for accenting foods and drinks, for brewing mead, and for eating directly off of the spoon.
 But did you know that honey can be a simple at-home spa treatment?

-I encourage you to use local honey from a natural beekeeper so you can be assured of it’s purity.
-Some of the big box stores carry honey that comes from China or Argentina, and they are often supplemented with High Fructose Corn Syrup and other less-than-ideal chemical treatments.
+Honey can serve as a wonderful product to add to your beautification rituals!
+I encourage you to use local honey from a natural beekeeper so you can be assured of its purity.
+Some of the big box stores carry honey that is supplemented with High Fructose Corn Syrup and other less-than-ideal chemical treatments.

-Simple Honey Facial
+DIY Simple Honey Facial

 (How to Smear Honey on your Face)

-- Wash your face with warm water and a gentle soap.
+- Wash your face with warm water and gentle soap.
 Pat your sweet face dry with a clean towel.
 Look at how pretty you are!
 Smile at yourself in the mirror.

 - Gently press your fingertips all over your face, lifting them up, and pressing back down.
 As the honey dries a bit, you can feel this process pulling your skin.
 This brings blood flow and vitality to all of those tiny blood vessels!

 - Keep patting your wonderful face until the honey dries.
 This should not take long at all, just about one minute.
 Rinse your hands, and sit down for a little bit.
-This would be a great time to meditate, paint your toenails, or anything else calming and self-restorative.
+This would be a great time to meditate, paint your toenails, or do anything else calming and self-restorative.
 I like to jump into a nice warm bath, personally.